 Just a side note, before we go on: having disengaged and unmotivated employees can seriously impact a company’s productivity rates and overall profits.

-Increased autonomy for employees in the workplace could be an easy and practical solution to the widespread lack of engagement that people feel from their work.
-Employee autonomy might be something you’ve heard of before - but what does that actually mean?
+Increased autonomy at work for employees could be an easy and practical solution to the widespread lack of engagement that people feel from their work.
+Autonomy might be something you’ve heard of before - but what does that actually mean?

 Don't get this confused with remote work or working to rule.
 Autonomy at work means giving employees the freedom to work in a way that suits them: whether that’s deciding the pace of their work, the order of task completion and having more control over job tasks, or even the freedom to decide when and where they do their work.

 Increased employee autonomy is based on the understanding that individuals work differently, and giving people the responsibility of knowing the best way to work that suits them.
 So long as the work gets done, is done on time and to the expected standard, it’s up to the individual employee to decide how to carry it out.

 Granting more employee autonomy could be a solution to this widespread feeling of disengagement in the UK workforce.
 Studies have shown that work environments that grant more autonomy to their employees have both higher levels of job satisfaction, as well as better productivity rates.
 And it makes sense: when you’re given a greater level of personal responsibility for the outcome of your work, you’re incentivised to do it better and therefore more engaged with the work you’re doing.